 Types of Federal Student Loans

-All Direct Loans are federal student loans made available through the William D. Ford Federal Direct Loan Program.
-Students and parents who qualify borrow directly from the Department of Education when receiving these loans, and their proceeds can be used at any qualifying school.
-Under the Direct Loan program, there are several variations of loans that are important to understand.
+All new federal student loans are made through the William D. Ford Federal Direct Loan Program.
+Students and parents who qualify can borrow directly from the Department of Education and their proceeds can be used at any qualifying school.

 Direct Subsidized Loans